civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 H4, consider if it's truly necessary and whether the chapter should instead be refactored.

+### Capitalization

-Part titles and subheadings should be in sentence case (first word capitalized), not headline case (each word capitalized).
+Titles for parts, chapters, and sections should all be in sentence case (first word capitalized), not headline case (each word capitalized).

 ## Formatting conventions